Skip to Content

 Katherine Fisher, Head of Digital Archives, Rose Library, Emory University

-Katherine is Head of Digital Archives at Emory University’s Stuart A. Rose Manuscript, Archives, and Rare Book Library, where she manages a team responsible for acquiring, preserving, and providing access to born-digital and digitized collections and provides leadership and expertise in digital collection management across multiple Emory libraries.
-Prior to joining Emory, she worked as Digital Preservation Archivist at Georgia State University Library and as Digital Projects Coordinator for the University of Hawaiʻi Press.
-Katherine holds an MLIS from the University of Hawaiʻi at Mānoa and a PhD in English from the University of Michigan.
+Katherine Fisher is head of digital archives at Emory University’s Stuart A. Rose Manuscript, Archives, & Rare Book Library, where she oversees acquisition, preservation, and access work for born-digital collections and provides leadership and expertise in digital preservation and digital collection management across Emory Libraries.
+Prior to joining Emory in 2020, she worked as digital preservation archivist at Georgia State University Library and digital publishing specialist at the University of Hawai‘i Press.
+Katherine is a former chair of the oversight committee for the Society of American Archivists' Digital Archives Specialist certificate program and a frequent instructor at the Georgia Archives Institute.
+She holds an MLIS from the University of Hawaiʻi at Mānoa and a PhD in English from the University of Michigan.

 Angela Fritz, Visiting Assistant Professor, School of Library and Information Studies, University of Iowa